microsoft/vscode-dev-containers/README.md

 - Add them using VS Code:

+  1. If this is your first time creating a dev container, follow the [getting started steps](https://aka.ms/vscode-remote/containers/getting-started) to configure your machine.
-  1. Start VS Code and open your project folder.
+  2. Start VS Code and open your project folder.
-  2. Press <kbd>F1</kbd>
+  3. Press <kbd>F1</kbd>
   and select either the **Remote-Containers: Create Container Configuration File...** or **Remote-Containers: Reopen Folder in Container** commands.
-  3. Follow the directions and pick a development container definition when the list appears.
+  4. Follow the directions and pick a development container definition when the list appears.

 - Or manually copy the contents of one of folders in the `containers` directory into your project.
 Typically you can just copy the `.devcontainer` folder ignore everything else.
 See the definition's `README` for details.